ramonqu7/wireless-data-transmission/wiki/Intel-Joule-ADA-Perception-Demo.md

 ### Steps to Boot the Joule
 - Make sure the board is securely mounted in the Joule box.
 - Plug in the power jack.
+> If the system did not successfully boot up, please go through the following steps:
     - Wait for 50 seconds and reset the MicroSD card
-> This is an ongoing issue of booting with microSD card.
-We have to reset the microSD during the booting sequence.
-Otherwise, the microSD card would not be recognized.
+    > This issue can be solved, if you mount the micro sd card on `/` and install the system on it.
 - You are then able to SSH to Joule with
 ```
-ssh jouleu@192.168.2.176
+ssh jouleu@YOUR.IP.Add.ress
 ```
-> The other Intel Joule has been set up as `ssh joule@192.168.2.170`

 ### Start Intel Realsense Camera